BeanstalkFarms/Beanstalk-Landing/content/posts/beanstalk-community-multisig.md

 #### Malicious Key Holder Risk
 Under this structure, it’s important to acknowledge the risk of anonymous key holders conspiring to attack Beanstalk.
 Since Publius knows the identities of the anonymous signers, Publius would be the main attack vector—if this malicious actor were to compromise Publius before conspiring to attack Beanstalk, they could be reasonably sure that their identity would never be revealed.

-In order to mitigate this attack vector, the BCM will institute the following process whenever the n-of-m multisig is changed:
+In order to mitigate this attack vector, the BCM will institute the following process whenever the m-of-n multisig is changed:
 - Publius will publish a hash of the list of signers and their corresponding wallets on-chain.
 - Publius will share the list of signers and their wallets with their personal legal counsel, to be released in the event that Publius is compromised such that they cannot publish the list themselves.
 This makes Publius and their personal legal counsel the only parties with access to the list.